Dockby/political-leadership-age-analysis/README-2.md

 - `political_leadership_age_analysis.ipynb` — full analysis notebook
 - `PLAD_Oct_2021.csv` — leaders dataset
-- World Bank CSVs for military, education, and health expenditure LICENSE
+- World Bank CSVs for military, education, and health expenditure
-This repository is licensed under the MIT license.
-See the LICENSE file for more information.